SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 * Created your own enriched dataset
 * Created a glossary and terms and associated them with your data
 * Assessed the quality of a dataset using rules and a rulebook
-* Improved the data qith data remediation and witness the results
+* Improved the data with data remediation and witness the results

 For more information about SAP Data Intelligence, you can have a look at the following ressources:
 * Product Home Page: https://www.sap.com/products/data-intelligence/features.html